On this day in 2005, Liverpool completed the “greatest comeback in sport” to clinch their fifth European Cup on an evening full of miracles.

 The parade was a sight to behold in its own right with a red sea welcoming Benitez’s men at every turn as the European Cup returned to Anfield after 21 years.

-It’s incredible to think that this day was 15 years ago, but no matter how much time passes the feat this team accomplished is one which will never be forgotten or see its significance wane.
+No matter how much time passes the feat this team accomplished is one which will never be forgotten or see its significance wane.